Skip to main content

 • Arrange to have help.
 That includes enlisting someone you trust to pick you up after surgery and stay with you for the first night.

-Your doctor will tell you which steps you need to take to prepare, as they may differ based on whether you're having traditional or laser surgery, along with your medical conditions and other situations.
+Your doctor will tell you which steps to take to prepare.
+These may differ depending on whether you're having traditional or laser surgery, your medical conditions and other situations.

 Potential side effects

-After eyelid surgery, you may deal with some temporary side effects, such as:6
+After eyelid surgery, you may deal with some temporary side effects, such as:4

 • Blurred vision